I’ve been alcohol free for 482 days today.

 - to try and fail and try again.
 To be more vulnerable and to try new things.
 My world has opened.

 - alcohol makes you look like crap.
-You can tell when someone smokes and you can tell when someone drinks.
 My skin is no longer dehydrated and my eyes are clear and bright.

-- alcohol makes you feel like crap.
+- alcohol makes you feel like sick.
 Being dehydrated all the time made me lethargic.
-Being hungover was the worst because not only was I sick, but I was responsible my illness.
+Being hungover was the worst because not only was I sick, but I was responsible for my illness.

 - I am not missing out.
 People who drink are not having more fun.
-If you don’t believe me, watch people who have been drinking for awhile.
+If you don’t believe me, spend a couple of hours with a drunk person.

 - there is a lack of real connection when you are drinking.
-Alcohol anethisizes your brain, which is why I often shared information I would not normally have shared when I was drinking.
+Alcohol anesthetizes your brain, which is why I often shared information I would not normally have shared when I was drinking.

 - life is short and I don’t want to waste any of it drinking alcohol and recovering from drinking alcohol.

-- to fill my life up with beautiful moments.
+- to fill my life up with beautiful moments not drunken escapades.